tabbykatz/notes/the_alignment_problem.md

 #### Fixes

-Joy Buolamwini, in the early 2010s, using a neural network to recognize faces.But it wouldn't recognize hers.
+Joy Buolamwini, in the early 2010s, using a neural network to recognize faces.
+But it wouldn't recognize hers.

 Training data, like IMageNet or LFW, ends up having fewer representations of minorities both in terms of race/ gender and lighting, quality.